Carl Christian Vogel von Vogelstein

-Carl Christian Vogel von Vogelstein (26 June 1788, Wildenfels, Electoral Saxony – 4 March 1868, Munich), born Vogel, was a German painter.
+Carl Christian Vogel von Vogelstein (born Carl Christian Vogel; 26 June 1788 – 4 March 1868) was a German painter who specialised in portrait painting.

 Life

 Son of the child and portrait painter Christian Leberecht Vogel, Vogel was trained early in life by his father.
 From 1804 he visited the Kunstakademie in Dresden, where he copied many paintings in the Gemäldegalerie and also produced the first of his own portraits.

 In 1807 he replied to an invitation from Baron von Löwenstern, whose children he had taught in Dresden, to come to Dorpat in Livonia.
-In 1808 he moved to Saint Petersburg, where he set up a studio in the princely and successfully worked producing portraits of nobles and diplomats.
+In 1808 he moved to Saint Petersburg, where he set up a studio and became a successful painter of portraits of nobles and diplomats.

-In 1812 Vogel was finally rich enough to make a long-desired grand tour to Italy, stopping off at Berlin and Dresden on the way, where he painted his parents and Franz Pettrich.
+In 1812 Vogel had become sufficiently wealthy to make a long-desired grand tour to Italy, stopping off at Berlin and Dresden on the way, where he painted his parents and Franz Pettrich.
 From 1813 to 1820 he lived in Rome, where many German artists were active at that time.
 He tried to run a middle course between the classicising and romanticising schools then prevailing there, with a style of his own closely drawing on that of Raphael Mengs.
 In Italy he copied a large number of paintings and wall paintings by the old masters.
 On later journeys he further augmented his collection of copies and in 1860 published a catalogue of them.